Double-Spending Problem and Byzantine General’s Problem in Relation to Cryptocurrency

 The First Problem: The Three Record-Keeping Methodologies.

 There are three basic methodologies used to record simple economic transactions.
-In the beginning, people used single-entry ledgers that contained information about the quantity of the good being sold or purchased and its respective price.
-Althoughsimpler in design, it was ultimately a very unreliable ledger.
+In the beginning, people used single-entry ledgers that contained information about the quantity of the goods being sold or purchased and their respective price.
+Although simpler in design, it was ultimately a very unreliable ledger.
 All anyone had to do was remove a few lines of entries before the funds were gone or missing from the records.
 No backup or verification of such transactions could be done on the back end.

 In order to resolve some of these issues, a new methodology was designed: the double-entry ledger.
 The double-entry ledger contains information about the amount spent and the amount earned.
 For this reason, bank statements today consist of numerous debit and credit records.
 This is the current method of choice.
 In fact, the modern monetary finance systems use double-entry systems as well.
 Even though these systems do a better job of recording transactions than single-entry systems, double-entry systems still fall victim to human error or greed, including Ponzi Schemes.
 In other words, double-entry systems trust even the fallible bookkeepers, messengers, and accountants.